-There will be no change to how close most international arriving aircraft will be from communities near Sunbury, Gisborne South or Clarkefield.
+There will be no change to how close international arriving aircraft will be from communities near Sunbury, Gisborne South or Clarkefield.

-Some domestic aircraft (and in some cases international aircraft) will fly on a slightly different track, approximately 800 metres closer to Sunbury and 800 metres further from Gisborne South (ARBEY STAR)1.
+Some domestic aircraft will fly on a slightly different track, approximately 800 metres1 closer to Sunbury and 800 metres further from Gisborne South (ARBEY STAR)1.